The broker will compare options from the following brands only:

 What is universally agreed is that equity release is not for everyone.
 It’s a huge decision that cannot be taken lightly as it affects the financial future of your loved ones.
 Chances are, your property is the most significant asset you have.
 If not, it’s going to represent a sizeable proportion of any investment portfolio.

 The reason equity release can be tricky with financial planning when inheritance is involved is because interest is compounded, added to the capital of the loan and continues accruing until you and your partner die, which is when the home is sold.
-When that happens, the lender is repaid the loan capital plus interest, which can wipe out most of the inheritance that would have been left to your heirs.
+When that happens, the lender is repaid the loan capital plus interest.

 All reputable lenders who are members of the ERC will provide a No Negative Equity Guarantee, ensuring there’s no debt left to your beneficiaries.